Experiencing a painful, weak, achy, stiff, or restricted shoulder?

 - Grating or cracking sounds when moving your arm

 - Muscle weakness

 If your symptoms and/or tendon tears are mild, orthopedic specialists will usually first recommend nonsurgical options, including rest, physical therapy or anti-inflammatory injections.
 But, if the pain worsens and continues to limit your life, surgery may be the best option to help restore mobility and provide relief.

 In the past, surgery to repair the rotator cuff tendonitis has been done through a large shoulder incision, and the muscle over the rotator cuff had to be separated.
-But newer, arthroscopic techniques, like those offered by Illinois SW Orthopedics’ surgeons, can be done with just a few small incisions and with minimal disruption to surrounding tissue.
+But newer, arthroscopic techniques, like those offered by Illinois Southwest Orthopedics surgeons, can be done with just a few small incisions and with minimal disruption to surrounding tissue.

 The procedure involves inserting specialized, miniature instruments, including a small camera called an arthroscope.
 The camera displays the image of the joint on a large monitor, allowing the surgeon to pinpoint and repair the damaged area.

-Arthroscopic rotator cuff repair may offer a variety of benefits compared to open surgery, including:
+Arthroscopic rotator cuff repair may offer a variety of benefits compared to open surgery.
+These benefits may include:

 - Less post-operative pain

 - Less scarring

 - Faster healing time